 6 seconds: that’s the amount of time that the average HR professional uses to review a resume.
-Unfortunately, military men and women (about 495,000 of them) are still having trouble finding work.
+Unfortunately, some veterans are having trouble capturing the attention of employers that quickly and are struggling to find work.
 One reason being that HR professionals struggle with interpreting a military resume for a civilian job.
 To avoid this confusion, follow these steps to translate your military resume to the business world:

 1. Update the Old-School Format

 Most military resumes include the basics: name, phone, and an occasional picture.
-Delete the picture and include: home address, email, and a LinkedIn profile.
+Delete the picture and include: home address, email, and a LinkedIn profile URL.

 2. Replace Objective with Summary